MohamedAliMerali/React-18---Code-with-mosh/05 - Connecting to the Backend part-1.md

 }, []);
 ```

-To see how we can use The effect function and and update states, Let's say we want to add a drop on this on the top three categories.
+To see how we can use The effect function and update states, Let's say we want to add a drop on this on the top three categories.
 When the user selects a category, we want to show the products in that category.

     PS: We don't always have to exclusively use an interface. if we only have a single or a maximum of two props, we can declare them inline here.